cau-se/oceandsl-tools/doc/tools/static-analysis-formats.rst

  - 4 columns: caller-file, caller, callee-file, callee

+**Note** new format specification
+ - 6 columns: path, module, caller, path, module, callee

 Function call file hs comments
 ------------------------------

+**Note** fparser is obsolete, we use now fxtran
 The fparser-based tools already perform the lookup for the callee in the later versions (this information is added in a post-processing step by a bash script).
 The result is stored in a file typically called coupling-joined.csv, with